Here are the best adult stocking stuffers that are consumable gifts and useful stocking stuffers. I’ve even included cook stocking stuffers!

 Choose a super cute baby jar of Beekeeper’s Natural honey that anyone would love, or for the foodie in your life, try raspberry blossom, buckwheat honey (it’s super dark!), or B Powered with royal bee jelly, propolis, and bee pollen (a natural vitamin).
 Get a better price with the code Katie15 for 15% off!

 My 8-year-old John is the adventurous chef in the family, and he loves to try all of them at once on a crepe or piece of toast.
 He’ll even take honey crepes for lunch at school!
 They’ll definitely fit in a stocking. 🙂

 Non-Toxic Nail Polish

 For ladies and little girls, how about nail polish that won’t stink up the house?

 We personally tested almost 2 dozen brands with “safer” ingredients just to see how they actually performed in real life, and the results were surprising.

-Better Than a Stocking Stuffer
+Better Than a Stocking Stuffer and Useful!

 Some people deserve a bit more than a little trinket or something consumable.
 If you want to help people in your life get healthier through your Christmas gifts, here are my top favs: